Blink-SEO/pygoogalytics/README.md

 ## Advantages of PyGoogalytics

+1. **Simple.** When doing SEO exploration using python we really want to use a Pandas dataframe.
+We can either download lots of CSV files separately then read them in, or we can use the API.
+The first is a little fiddly and can mean you're not getting the full picture: the GSC web app, for example, has a maximum number of rows you can download so you won't see all those long-tail case.
+The API option can be difficult to interpret for a beginner programmer and comes with its own caveats.
+PyGoogalytics is a user-friendly wrapper for the API that does GSC and GA3 in one, it returns a Pandas dataframe without any faff about pagination.
+Having a dataframe allows you to use all the familiar `sort_values`, `groupby`, etc. to analyse your data.
+2. **Compatible.** Pygoogalytics provides a child-class of Pandas (GooglePandas), which interprets the responses from the GSC and GA3 APIs.
+This also standardises column names (all snake_case) so that they match between GA and GSC.
+It also converts the 2-character country ISO codes (e.g. 'US') used by GA3 into 3-character codes (e.g. 'USA') as used by GSC, to make it easy to join or merge the two.
+In this way you could get a dataframe for `country_iso_code`, `landing_page`, `ctr` and `position` from GSC, and another from GA3 with `country_iso_code`, `landing_page` and `transaction_revenue`, then join on the dimensions (`country_iso_code`, `landing_page`) to get a single data frame with data from both GA3 and GSC.
-1. When using the REST API for GA3 (UA) data one is allowed to request only 10 metrics at once.
+3. **More metrics.** When using the API for GA3 (UA) data, you are allowed to request only 10 metrics at once.
-The PyGoogalytics wrapper allows the passing of any number of compatible dimensions and metrics, when more than ten metrics are passed, the list is partitioned into sub-lists of length 10 and separate API calls are made for each partition, the resulting dataframes are then joined on the dimensions to create a seamless dataframe with all requested metrics.
+The PyGoogalytics wrapper allows the passing of any number of compatible dimensions and metrics: when more than ten metrics are passed, the list is partitioned into sub-lists of length 10 and separate API calls are made for each partition, the resulting dataframes are then joined on the dimensions to create a seamless dataframe with all requested metrics.
-2. Both the Search Console and GA3 APIs can return a maximum of 100k rows of data.
-The PyGoogalytics wrapper automatically paginates the requests and concatenates the results to return a dataframe of arbitrary length.
+4. **More data.** When using the GSC or GA web applications, the data you can output is severely restricted, and relies on downloading multiple CSV files.
+Going the API route is better for small sites, but both the Search Console and GA3 APIs can return a maximum of 100k rows of data, so even if you request one day's data at a time, you might run up to the limit for larger sites and have to paginate your requests.
+The PyGoogalytics wrapper automatically paginates the requests and concatenates the results to return a single dataframe of arbitrary length.

 ## Google Pandas